chandravamshi/Advanced-React-Typescript/README.md

 # Advanced-React-Typescript
 A React project to do crud operations on Notes.

-See video attached for better visualisation
+See Gif attached for better visualisation

 ## clone the repo
 Run the following commands